Red-billed tropicbird: Distribution and habitat

 The red-billed tropicbird has the smallest range of the three tropicbird species, yet it still ranges across the Neotropics, as well as the tropical Atlantic, eastern Pacific, and Indian oceans.
 The nominate subspecies Phaethon aethereus aethereus breeds on islands in the Atlantic south of the equator, including Ascension, and Saint Helena on the Mid-Atlantic Ridge, and Fernando de Noronha and Abrolhos Archipelago in Brazilian waters.
 It is a vagrant to the coastline of Namibia and South Africa.
 The subspecies P. a. mesonauta is found in the east Atlantic, the east Pacific, and in the Caribbean.
 This subspecies was restricted to the Cape Verde Islands in the eastern Atlantic but it has colonised the Canary Islands in the 21st century, especially Fuerteventura but also on other islands in that archipelago.
 The Indian Ocean subspecies, P. a. indicus is found in waters off Pakistan, western India, southwestern Sri Lanka, the Horn of Africa and Arabian Peninsula.
 The subspecies is also a rare but regular vagrant to Seychelles.

 Within the West Indies, this species is most common in the Lesser Antilles, Virgin Islands and small islands east of Puerto Rico.
 Breeding in the Western Palearctic occurs on the Cape Verde Islands and the Îles des Madeleines off Senegal.
 In 2000, the total number of pairs there was probably less than 150.
 In the Pacific Ocean, it breeds from the Gulf of California and Revillagigedo Islands, Mexico in the north, to the Galápagos Islands, Isla Plata, Ecuador and San Lorenzo Island, Peru.
 Researchers Larry Spear and David Ainley estimated the minimum population of the Pacific at around 15,750 birds in 1995 after 15 years of field observations.
 Red-billed tropicbirds disperse widely when not breeding, the juveniles more so than the adults, with birds in the Pacific reaching the 45th parallel north off Washington State and 32nd parallel south off Chile, with 19 records as of 2007 from Hawaii—some 4300 km from Mexico.
 It sometimes wanders further, including five records from Great Britain, and two from Australia: October–December 2010 on Lord Howe Island and September 2014 on Ashmore Reef.
-In July 2005, one was found in eastern New Brunswick, Canada, while another has been seen at Matinicus Rock, Maine regularly since 2000.
+In July 2005, one was found in eastern New Brunswick, Canada, likely the same bird that later visited Seal Island and Matinicus Rock, Maine every summer from 2005 to 2021.